-There are loads of fun things to do in Hinton Alberta, the gateway to Jasper National Park in winter.
+There are loads of fun things to do in Hinton, Alberta, the gateway to Jasper National Park in winter.
 However it’s probably not the first place that comes to mind when you think of where to go on a winter weekend in the province.
-Banff and Lake Louise are perennial favourites but there’s much to be said for finding less mainstream and more affordable towns to visit.
+Banff and Lake Louise are perennial winter favourites, but there’s much to be said for finding less mainstream and more affordable towns to visit.